How to Find the Right Beach Volleyball Events for Your Recruiting

 We have pulled together a list of every college beach volleyball camp in the country with the date and cost for each camp.
-If you are looking to attend a camp this summer, look no further than this free list.
-2019 college beach volleyball camps and keep checking back because we'll post 2020 summer camps here when details are available.
+To see what camps were available this year, look no further than this free list 2019 college beach volleyball camps and keep checking back because we'll post 2020 summer camps here when details are available.

 College beach volleyball camps: Get access to the specific college programs you’re interested in

 Specific colleges will host their own beach volleyball camps, in which they invite recruits to their campus to compete in drills and games.
 The sole purpose of these events is for college coaches to be able to watch recruits they are interested play in person, so they can get a better idea of their strengths and weaknesses as a student-athlete.

 College beach volleyball camps can sometimes be a little tricky because college coaches usually send out invitations to their whole database of recruits.
 Come camp day, they will pay the most attention to the handful of athletes they are actually recruiting.
 For this reason, it’s imperative that you’re in touch with the college coach before you go to their camp.
 Let them know you’re interested in their program and you’ll be at their event.
 Send them your highlight video, club experience and contact information.
 It’s equally important to follow-up with the coach after the camp, too.
 Here’s what you can include in your follow up:

 - Thank the coach for the opportunity

 - Ask them if they had a chance to watch you compete.
 If so, what did they think of your performance and what skills should you work on more.